abhishekworks1/imoprtedIssues/.gitlab/issue_templates/bug-template.md

 /label ~Random

 ##	Priority and Milestone
-(If issue IS a Sev 1, keep next 3 commands and manually DM Product Manager and Platform Manager/Team Lead on Slack) (If issue IS NOT a Sev 1, delete next 3 commands.)
+(If issue IS a S1-Critical or S2-Major, keep next 4 commands and manually DM Product Manager and Platform Manager/Team Lead on Slack)
+(If issue IS NOT a S1-Critical or S2-Major, delete next 4 commands.)
+/label ~"To Do"
 /label ~"P1-Top"
+/label ~"Must Fix"
 /milestone %"Release 1.1"
 /cc @henrympena @gaurang.pandya990 @deepalk93

-(if issue IS NOT  a Sev 1, Keep next 2 commands.)
+(if issue IS NOT  a S1-Critical or S2-Major, Keep next 2 commands.)
-(if issue IS a Sev 1, Delete next 2 commands.)
 /label ~"P0 - PM to Assign"
-/milestone %"Triage Milestone"
+/milestone %"Release 1.1"

 (Blocker?
 Delete next line if issue is not blocking dev or qa.)
 /label ~Blocker